Practicing Mindfulness Helps Combat Parenting Stress

 Do any of those lines sound familiar to you?
 Raising children can test patience and emotional control.
 Many parents feel overwhelmed and out of control when dealing with the small humans we are charged to care for.
 Often, we wish we could feel differently but aren't sure how to change our thoughts or actions.

 One way to address these feelings is to take a moment to practice mindfulness.
 You may have heard of mindfulness recently and wondered what it is or why it seems so popular right now.
-The main idea behind mindfulness is to take a few moments to reengage with your conscious awareness by focusing on the present moment without judgement or expectation.
+The main idea behind mindfulness is to take a few moments to reengage with your conscious awareness by focusing on the present moment without judgment or expectation.
 This is often encouraged through breathing exercises, meditation, or other forms of focused relaxation.

 Why Practice Mindfulness?